-The board is to have a size and composition that enables it to manage the company's affairs efficiently and with integrity.
+The board is to have a size and composition that enables it to manage the company's affairs efficiently and with integrity

 - 4.1 The board is to have a composition appropriate to the company's operations, phase of development and other relevant circumstances.
 The board members elected by the shareholders' meeting are collectively to exhibit diversity and breadth of qualifications, experience and background.
-The company is to strive for equal gender distribution on the board. - 4.2 Deputies for directors elected by the shareholders' meeting are not to be appointed. - 4.3 No more than one member of the board may be a member of the executive management of the company or a subsidiary.3 - 4.4 The majority of the directors elected by the shareholders' meeting are to be independent of the company and its executive management.
+The company is to strive for gender balance on the board. - 4.2 Deputies for directors elected by the shareholders' meeting are not to be appointed, - 4.3 No more than one elected member of the board may be a member of the executive man-agement of the company or a subsidiary.7